CGOF++: Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields

 \section{Conclusions}

 We have presented a controllable 3D face synthesis method that can generate high-fidelity face images based on a conditional 3DMM mesh.
-We propose a novel conditional Generative Occupancy Field representation (cGOF++) and a set of 3D losses that effectively impose 3D conditions directly on the generated \nerf volume, which enable much more precise 3D controllability over 3D shape, expression, pose of the generated faces than state-of-the-art 2D counterparts. { \bf Limitations.} The proposed method still lacks precise texture and illumination control over the generated face images.
-It also relies heavily on the prior 3DMM, and does not generate high-fidelity shape details, such as wrinkles and hair. { \bf Societal Impacts.} The proposed work might be used to generate fake facial images for imposture or to create synthesized facial images to hide the true identities of cyber criminals.
+We propose a novel conditional Generative Occupancy Field representation (cGOF++) and a set of 3D losses that effectively impose 3D conditions directly on the generated \nerf volume, which enable much more precise 3D controllability over 3D shape, expression, pose of the generated faces than state-of-the-art 2D counterparts. { \bf Societal Impacts.} The proposed work might be used to generate fake facial images for imposture or to create synthesized facial images to hide the true identities of cyber criminals.
 Defensive algorithms on recognizing such synthesized facial images should be accordingly developed.